Together Alone: Cover art

-Nick Seymour created the album cover, which features a red car, possibly a taxi.
-It contains Jesus, a golden figure and a third occupant in the back of the car of whom only an arm, clad in a striped shirt, is visible.
+The album cover was created by Nick Seymour.
+It depicts Jesus, Buddha and Muhammad riding together in a car.
+Muhammad is covered by a curtain in order to respect the Islamic belief that he should not be depicted; only his arm is visible.
+The original design featured Muhammad without a curtain.
+The decision was made to add one when the cover was strongly objected to by Muslim guitarist Richard Thompson.
 The car is surrounded by a golden halo and has fluffy dice hanging from the rear view mirror.
 The cover of the 2007 single "Don't Stop Now" has a similar red car and the song's video features the car during its animated sequences.
 The album artwork was co-designed by Seymour and Margo Chase.
 It incorporates photography, by Youri Lenquette and Merlyn Rosenberg, of the band and of landscapes including Karekare beach.
 Vinyl pressings of Together Alone have a golden border (much like the halo around the red car) surrounding the outside of the cover.